charlesmoreno32/CSC569lab4/README.md

 3. This is a Map Reduce implementation so: master will create mappers and reducers and they should operate on different chuncks of file .
 For simplicity, your task is only counting word frequency

-It is a simulation.
-So, as with other labs in this class, give me your readme file so I can run your code

-Notes: mrsequential.go depends on some files in an ../mr folder, but since this folder just contains the client /server written using RPC, it is not necessary.

 ## Log Replication/Consistency using RAFT